SharmilaAnanthasayanam/YouTube-Data-Harvesting-and-Warehousing/README.md

 * Maximum number of videos retrieved from api is 50.
 * Maximum number of comments retrieved from api is 20.

+Note: developerKey, password and connectionstring variables are to be provided through .env file.